-Tennessee Summer Programs and Camps for High School and Middle School Students
+Tennessee Summer Programs and Camps for High School Students

 This page of the directory includes information about Tennessee summer education programs.
 There are many summer programs and summer camps that are available in the state of Tennessee.
 Many of the summer programs take place on college campuses, which gives students the chance to preview college life.
 The summer programs have different areas of focus such as engineering and design, journalism, math, music and more.
 This enables students to choose a program that aligns with their interests.
 The postings on this page includes more information on Tennessee summer programs.